gatling/gatling-enterprise-control-plane-deployment/terraform/examples/AZURE-private-package/README.md

 - `image`: Image of the control plane.
 - `description`: Description of the control plane.
 - `conf_share_file_name`: The name of the configuration object in the file share.
+- `enterprise_cloud.url`: Set up a forward proxy for the control plane.

 ## Usage